 - For FaceTime: Go to Settings > FaceTime

-If your Messages aren’t syncing between devices, make sure you toggle on Messages in your device’s iCloud settings.
+If your Messages aren’t syncing between devices, make sure you turn on Messages in each device’s iCloud settings.

-Go to Settings > Apple ID > iCloud > Messages and toggle it on for all your devices.
+Go to Settings > [Your Name] > iCloud > Messages and toggle it on for all your devices.

-If it’s already toggled on, try toggling it off, wait 10 seconds or so, and then toggle it back on.
+If it’s already turned on, try toggling it off, wait 10 seconds or so, and then toggle it back on.

 For messages to sync with a Mac, it must run macOS High Sierra 10.13.5 or later.

-Deep-Dive into Message app problems in our article iMessage not working iOS 13 or iPadOS?
+Deep-Dive into Messages app problems in our article iMessage not working iOS 13 or iPadOS?
 Fix it today

 For FaceTime issues, see this article Why Is My FaceTime Not Working in iOS 13 and iPadOS?
 How-To Fix It